End of first placement

 Social workers recognise and promote the fundamental principles of human rights, social justice and economic wellbeing enshrined in national and international laws, conventions and policies.
 These principles underpin our practice and we use statutory and case law effectively in our work.
 We understand and address the effects of oppression, discrimination and poverty.
 Wherever possible, we work in partnership with people using services, their carers and families, to challenge inequality and injustice, and promote strengths, agency, hope and self-determination.

-- apply the principles and entitlements of human and civil rights to analyse, evaluate and challenge interventions that are unlawful and/or disproportionate
+- work within the principles of human and civil rights and equalities legislation